go-sprout/sprout/docs/roadmap-to-sprout-v1.0.md

 The solution are to embed a notice system in the template library to warn the end-user of a deprecation and let x versions between the deprecation notice and the replacement / removal of the function.

 {% hint style="success" %}
-This feature are implemented on v0.6.0, documentation can be found here :\
+These features are implemented on v0.6.0, documentation can be found here :\
 [broken-reference](broken-reference/ "mention")
 {% endhint %}